marc-rapoport/contrail-controller/specs/vrouter_huge_memory.md

 As mentioned in the "Introduction" Vrouter Kernel Module needs to be inserted immediately after bootup to decrease the memory allocation failure.
-This is a big constraint and does not allow incremental updates or Bug Fixes to be tested on fly.
+This is a big constraint and does not allow incremental updates or Bug Fixes to be tested on the fly.
 Compute node needs to be rebooted every time there is a change in the Vrouter.
 The requirement is to remove this constraint of inserting the module soon after the bootup.